-Pearsons' linear correlation coefficient on the relationship between teachers' productivity and academic resources.
+4.3.
+Pearsons' linear correlation coefficient on the relationship between Educational resources and teahers' productivity.

 The dependent variable in this study was teachers' productivity conceptualized in terms of planning and preparation, classroom culture, and Instruction and assessment, which the fourth objective was directed to establish the relationship between level of academic resources and level of teachers' productivity.
 Level of academic resources was dived into three aspects, human, material and physical resources.